JustinL42/isfdb_migration/README.md

 [http://www.isfdb.org/wiki/index.php/ISFDB:MySQL_Only_Setup](http://www.isfdb.org/wiki/index.php/ISFDB:MySQL_Only_Setup)

 **Requirements:**
-PostgreSQL 13 (older versions my require modification of newer index functions) Python 3.8 psycopg2 pymysql sqlalchemy pandas
+PostgreSQL 13 or later (older versions my require modification of newer index functions) Python 3.8 or later. psycopg2 pymysql sqlalchemy pandas multiprocessing-logging

 This script has only been tested on Ubuntu 18.
 It is likely to run on other unix-like systems without significant modification.
 There are known incompatibilities with Windows that would require modification.